open-amos/amos/README.md

 # AMOS Starter

-AMOS Starter is a thin dbt project that orchestrates AMOS Core and AMOS Source Example to deliver an end-to-end pipeline—from source systems to analytics-ready data.
+AMOS Starter is a thin dbt project that wires AMOS Core and AMOS Source Example together to deliver an end-to-end pipeline—from source systems to analytics-ready data.

 ## Quick Start